 - Knead the dough as a bread dough during 20 minutes.

-- Cover the bowl with a wet dish towel and let rise until doubled in size about 2 hours.
+- Cover the bowl with a wet dish towel and let rise until doubled in size for about 2 hours.

 - While the dough rises, strain the water from the poppy seeds using a fine strainer.

 - Grind the poppy seeds in a clean electric coffee grinder or a food processor.
-As poppy seeds are very thin, you will get best results with a coffee grinder, but you will have to process in batches and it will take time.
+As poppy seeds are very thin, you should get the best results with a coffee grinder, but you will have to process in batches and it will take time.
 You have to end up with a smooth and homogenous poppy paste.